Skip to main content

 College of Sciences Undergraduate Research Program (CoSURP)

-The College of Sciences Undergraduate Research Program (CoSURP) serves to engage freshmen and sophomores in the College of Sciences in cutting-edge research, providing funding for laboratory supplies and student wages.
+The College of Sciences Undergraduate Research Program (CoSURP) serves to engage freshmen and sophomores in the College of Sciences in cutting-edge research, providing funding for student wages.
 CoSURP seeks to enrich the UNO undergraduate experience by:

 1. engaging students at the beginning of their studies at UNO;